 When I was seventeen, my first journey without my parents led me to North Africa – specifically to Morocco.
 I went there by train with one of my school friends.
 On a very hot summer day, we explored the city of Meknes in the north of Morocco, and our long walk ended in the slums.
 Houses there were made of planks crudely hammered together and plastic bags.
 I was really shocked and sad as I saw that human beings had to live in such poverty.
 Born in Germany, I had never seen anything like that before.

-After my return to Germany, the sympathy I felt for the poor and needy urged me to join a 'Third World' group and Amnesty International.
+After my return to Germany, the sympathy I felt urged me to join a humanitarian aid group and Amnesty International.
 I read a lot about all the hunger in the world, the wars, the torture, the ecological disasters.
 Such an unjust world, full of suffering!
 I intensely looked for ways to change the world for the better.
 God provided me with a clear mind and the ability to understand that power can change situations for a while, but that real and lasting change will start only when human beings feel more sympathy and love in their hearts and start to share.
 But how could I help to bring about this change?

 I had a similar celestial experience out of the blue a few weeks later, when I looked at some tropical plants in a hospital as I brought one of the disabled children there.
 This inspired me to practice Zen meditation.
 I also practised Hatha Yoga and read Yogananda’s Autobiography of a Yogi.
 One day Peter, a participant in the Hatha Yoga class I attended, put a brochure in my hand saying something like, 'This is about a real spiritual Master.'
 I was looking for a real Master of meditation who could teach me, because I was unable to get this celestial feeling again through my regular Zen meditation practice.